apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 Actors give the programmer a way to define an isolation domain, along with methods that operate within that domain.
-All stored instance properties of an actor are isolated to the enclosing actor instance.
+All stored properties of an actor are isolated to the enclosing actor instance.

 ```swift
 actor Island {